 How does a Waldorf school operate?
-Waldorf schools are self-administered, according to the recommendations of Rudolph Steiner, meaning that teachers have a central role in determining many aspects of the school, and do not use a traditional, hierarchical structure.
-Instead, interrelated bodies work together to govern and operate our school.
+Part of the task of Waldorf schools is to pioneer effective nonhierarchical leadership structures.
+As recommended by Rudolf Steiner, Waldorf schools are self-administered, meaning that teachers have a central role in guiding the functioning of the school.
+In the place of a traditional, hierarchical structure, interrelated bodies work together to govern and operate our school, seeking consensus wherever possible.
 Below you will find descriptions of the governing pillars of TWS.
 Information about the Parent Council can be found on page 27.